 Because of its elevation, activities are very seasonal.
 The campgrounds are open around June through September, but it’s always best to check in advance if you’re near the beginning or end of that time period.
 Crater Lake Lodge and The Cabins at Mazama Village are also open seasonally.
 They’re both located in Rim Village, a complex of accommodations, gift shops, and dining.

-Admission to Crater Lake National Park is $25 in the summer and $15 in the winter for passenger cars, or free with an American the Beautiful Annual Interagency Pass.
+Admission to Crater Lake National Park is $25 in the summer and $15 in the winter for passenger cars, or free with an America the Beautiful Annual Interagency Pass.

-Because of its elevation, Crater Lake is frequently invisible because of clouds.
+Because of its elevation, Crater Lake is frequently invisible due to clouds.
 The National Park Service has a webcam so you can see what the conditions are before you visit.

 Where to stay near Crater Lake National Park

 There are two lodges within the park as well as two campgrounds.
 You can also camp at nearby Diamond Lake State Park or get a room at Diamond Lake Resort.